Police Arrest PO Wanted In Murder Case - UrduPoint

 Police Arrest PO Wanted In Murder Case

-RAWALPINDI, (UrduPoint / Pakistan Point News - 29th Nov, 2022 ) :Rawalpindi Police here on Tuesday arrested a proclaimed offender (PO) wanted in a murder and attempt to murder case registered in Kalar Syedan police station.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 1st Dec, 2022 ) :Rawalpindi Police here on Thursday arrested a proclaimed offender (PO) wanted in a murder case, registered in Rawat police station.

-According to a police spokesman, police managed to arrest a PO namely Muhammad Sajjad, wanted in a murder case registered at Kalar Syedan police station.
+According to a police spokesman, police managed to arrest a killer namely Alam Dad, who allegedly had killed his uncle over a petty dispute nearly five days ago.

-The accused had allegedly killed a woman, Sayan Bibi, injured Najam ul Hassain and Sajida Bibi over a land dispute in September this year.

-Kalar Syedan police after registration of the case had rounded up another accused namely Zanyan, who was also involved in the case.
+Rawat police on application of the victim's brother registered a case and managed to net the accused.

 He said that Rawalpindi district police were taking strict action in accordance with the law against the lawbreakers, adding the operations would continue and all the POs would be sent behind the bars.

-The Superintendent of Police directed the police officers to accelerate ongoing operations against POs and most wanted criminals.
+Superintendent of Police, Saddar Muhammad Nabeel Khokhar directed the police officers to accelerate ongoing operations against POs and most wanted criminals.